 In a lease swap, also known as a transfer or assumption, you “take over” another person’s lease, including the mileage limits and any other restrictions that come with the existing lease.
 But you'll need to meet the same credit standard the original lease owner met.
 Assuming you can find someone willing to swap, you'll often pay less per month than you would for a long-term rental and may only have to keep the car for a few months or a year.

 Pros and Cons of a Short-Term Car Lease

-A rare good deal can be found
+A rare good deal can be found.

-May be a hassle to find one
+It may be a hassle to find one.

-If you know that you won’t want to drive a particular vehicle for longer than a year or so, it might not make financial sense to have a longer lease that you might end up breaking.
-And it doesn’t make sense to buy a new vehicle, only to have to go through the hassle of selling it a short time later.
-The financial hit from the vehicle’s depreciation might be too much for most drivers.
+- They're perfect for commitment-phobes: If you know you won’t want or need to drive a particular vehicle for longer than two years, it might not make financial sense to have a longer lease that you might end up breaking.
+Nor would it make sense in that scenario to buy a new vehicle only to undergo the hassle of selling it a short time later; the financial hit from the vehicle’s first-year depreciation might be too much for most drivers.

 - A rare good deal can be found: If you see someone eager to break their car lease, whether it’s because of a cross-country move or a change of heart about the make or model of their leased vehicle, you might be able to assume it as part of a lease swap.
 If you’re lucky, maybe they’ll even offer you a financial incentive to help them out of a tricky situation.
 Likewise, you may encounter a leasing company that offers a bargain on a conventional car lease.

 Keep your eyes peeled for a motivated lease owner if you opt for a lease swap.
 They might offer a cash incentive or cover the transfer costs.

 Disincentives to obtaining short-term car leases include: